How to Dig a French Drain?

 Testing Your Drainage Line

-Once everything has been installed correctly, it’s time to put it through some testing!
-Slowly pour some water into one end of your newly installed drainage line while keeping an eye out for any areas where water might be pooling up instead of flowing freely through its course—this could signify an issue with either installation or depth that needs attention right away in order avoid future problems down the road!
-If all goes well, congratulations—you’ve completed your DIY French Drain System!
+Once everything has been installed correctly, it’s time to pit’st through soit’sesting!
+So it seems water into one end of your newly installed drainage line while keeping an eye out for any areas where water might be pooling up instead of flowing freely through its course—this could signify an issue with either installation or depth that needs attention right away in order avoid future problems down the road!
+If all goes well, congratulations—you’ve completed DIY.
+Should you dig for the French drain?

 You should dig from 8 inches up to 3 feet deep.
 Remember first that the depth of the excavation of any drainage system depends on the depth of the foundation of the house and the amount of water it drains.